Kelly Bryant leads No. 2 Clemson past No. 12 Hokies, 31-17

 THE TAKEAWAY

-Clemson: The Tigers’ defensive front was as stellar as Hokies coach Justin Fuente said it would be, giving Jackson little time to throw and seeming to close running lanes easily.
-Despite some nicks in the secondary, the Clemson defensive backfield also ran step-for-step on long passing attempts by Jackson, while Kelly, who came in with three interceptions and two touchdown passes, showed no inclination to be rattled in the rare moments when Virginia Tech applied pressure.
+Clemson: The Tigers’ defensive front was as stellar as Fuente said it would be, giving Jackson little time to throw and seeming to close running lanes easily.
+Despite some nicks in the secondary, the Clemson defensive backfield also ran step-for-step on many long passing attempts by Jackson, especially when the outcome was still up in the air.
+“They played us differently than they’ve played before,” Fuente said, speaking especially about the Tigers’ defensive line.
+“They’re usually a very aggressive, attacking defense.
+They did not do that today.”

-Virginia Tech: Despite playing the Tigers close in last year’s ACC championship, the Hokies didn’t appear quite ready for an opponent this good and seasoned after two straight appearances in the national championship game.
+Virginia Tech: Despite playing the Tigers close in last year’s ACC championship, losing 42-35 when they threw an interception from the 23 late in the game, the Hokies didn’t appear quite ready for an opponent that has played in two straight national championship games.
 Their offensive line got very little push and the Tigers didn’t allow the Hokies’ to get much productivity from their favored short passing game.

 UP NEXT